ajgappmark/2014-spring-si-cpsc120/week-3/readme.md

 - Note that:
+    - Last week we appended ".exe" to our executable file, so that above we would have said `clang++ lab.cpp -o lab.exe` to compile the program, and `./lab.exe` to run it.
+Using no extension at all is a more Unix-y (and therefore Mac and Linux like) way of doing things.
+Appending ".exe" is a very Windows thing to do.
+You should probably stick to the conventions of whatever system you're working with unless you have a reason not to.
+      In the end though, all that really matters is that what you're doing is clear to whoever is using the program.

-    - You can remove your compiled file (a.k.a. "executable" or "binary" file) by typing `rm file-1` into the terminal.
+    - You can remove your compiled file (a.k.a. "executable" or "binary" file) by typing `rm lab` into the terminal.

-    - You can regenerate or update your compiled file at any time with the command `clang++ file-1.cpp -o file-1`.
+    - You can regenerate or update your compiled file at any time with the command `clang++ lab.cpp -o lab`.
-        - This must be done every time you make a change to "file-1.cpp", before running the program again, otherwise you'll be running the old version of the executable.
+        - This must be done every time you make a change to "lab.cpp", before running the program again, otherwise you'll be running the old version of the executable.
         - Also, before recompiling, be sure to save your edited file :) , otherwise you'll be compiling the old version of the source.